-Deferred government grants represent funding received from the government for research and development ("R&D"), or investment in building or improving production facility.
+Deferred government grants represent funding received from the government for research and development ("R&D") or investment in building or improving production facility.
 The amount of deferred government grants as at year end is net of research and development expenditures or depreciation incurred or those recognized as government grant income.
-The Company received \$236 (RMB 1.5 million) of government grant in 2015 (2014 - \$3,496 (RMB 21.6 million), 2013 - \$842 (RMB 5.2 million)).
-In addition, the Company received \$308 (RMB 1.9 million), \$24 (RMB 0.1 million) and \$nil interest subsidy, rental fee subsidy and other government grants recognized in the statements of comprehensive income (loss) in 2015, 2014 and 2013, respectively.
+The Company received \$753 of government grant in 2016 (2015 - \$236, 2014 - \$3,496) that were deferred.
+In addition, the Company received \$6,104 in other government grants and subsidies for the year ended December 31, 2016 and recognized as income in the statements of comprehensive income (loss) (2015 - \$308, 2014 - \$24).